jonathan-laurent/delphyne/vscode-ui/README.md

 Instead of the last step, one can go to the "Extensions" menus, click on the three dots and select "Install from VSIX".

+To make the most out of the extension, we recommend also installing the YAML extension.

 ## References